The Propositional Logic of Team Properties: Completeness and adequacy

 \subsection{Canonical algebras}

-The semantics of classical propositional logic can be defined both in terms of the single two-element Boolean algebra or in terms of all Boolean algebras, i.e., the two-element Boolean algebra is \emph{canonical} for propositional logic.
-In LT the situation is a bit different as we will see.
+The semantics of classical propositional logic can be given either in terms of the two-element Boolean algebra or in terms of all Boolean algebras.
+In this sense, the two-element Boolean algebra (and in fact every non-trivial Boolean algebra) is \emph{canonical} for classical propositional logic.
+In LTP, the situation is different, as we will see.